 It’s taken me a long time, but I’ve finally perfected gumbo.
 I’ve gone through countless over-complicated recipes over the years and have systematically thrown out the steps and ingredients that were superfluous.
 This recipe is what remained.
 It’s the best gumbo I’ve ever had.

 I usually do a shrimp and sausage gumbo, but you could add crab, fish, chicken thighs, smoked turkey, or anything else you like.
-But you have to use one pound of hot andouille sausage or it won’t come out the same.
-That’s where the spices come from in this version.
+But you have to use one pound of hot andouille sausage in this recipe or it won’t come out the same.
+I usually use the hot Ragin’ Cajun brand.
+That’s where the flavor comes from.

 Chad Chandler’s Perfect Gumbo

-- 1 lb jumbo shrimp, halved (shells reserved)
+- 1–2 pounds jumbo shrimp, halved (shells reserved)

 - 4 large bell peppers, chopped

 - 2 14.5 oz cans stewed tomatoes, crushed

 - 6 cups water